A Note on k-NN Gating in RAG: Per-query optimization and hard gating

-which admits an efficient one-dimensional numerical solution.
-In practice, however, the hard decision rule of Proposition~\ref{prop:hardgate} captures the essential structure of the gating mechanism and facilitates theoretical analysis of how retrieval, geometry, and factual reliability interact.
+\textbf{Soft gating.} A continuous gate \(\lambda(x)\in[0,1]\) is also possible: since \(-\log p_{{\rm RAG}, \lambda}(y\mid x)\) is convex in \(\lambda\), the per-query objective \(J(\lambda;x)\) admits a unique minimizer that can be obtained by a one-dimensional numerical solve.
+We focus on the hard gate of Proposition~\ref{prop:hardgate} because it captures the essential structure of the gating mechanism and facilitates the theoretical analysis below.

+\textbf{Practical choice of hyperparameters.} The gate \(\lambda\) is not a free parameter: it is determined by Proposition~\ref{prop:hardgate} once \(\zeta\) is fixed.
+The neighborhood size \(k\) can be chosen by the standard \(k\)-NN rule \(k=\lfloor\sqrt{n}\rfloor\), which ensures \(k\to\infty\) and \(k/n\to0\) as \(n\to\infty\) \citep{gyorfi2006distribution,biaudevroye2015}, while the regularization \(\zeta\) is naturally selected by cross-validation on a held-out portion of the memory.
+We illustrate this protocol on real data in Appendix~\ref{app:experiments}.